 And that's just one piece of evidence we dug up for our Suits study guide.

-Whether you're a longtime Suitor or one of the many that got hooked this summer and are eager for the new show set in the same universe, you don't want to get Litt up by more ardent fans.
+Whether you're a longtime Suitor or one of the many that got hooked last summer and are eager for the new NBC spinoff, Suits: L.A., you don't want to get Litt up by more ardent fans.
 So, sharpen your No. 2s and slip on your favorite pencil skirt because class is in session.

 (E! and USA are both part of the NBCUniversal family.)

 This story was originally published on Saturday, Sept.
 9, 2023 at 5 a.m.
 PT.